shakram02/avr-switch-led/README.md

-# AVR-SWITCH-LED
+# avr-switch-led
-Using AVR code on Arduino to toggle a LED based on a switch
+Using AVR code on Arduino to toggle a LED based on a switch. [ref](https://www.arduino.cc/en/Reference/PortManipulation)